 It is one of the most common of all surgical procedures for women and can also involve the removal of the fallopian tubes, ovaries and cervix to cure or alleviate a number of gynaecological complaints.
 Following this operation you will no longer have periods, you will not be fertile and you will not be able to have any more children.

 There are two main ways to perform a hysterectomy.
-The most common way is to remove the uterus through a cut in the lower abdomen, the second, less common, way is to remove the uterus only through a cut in the top of the vagina, the top of vagina is then stitched.
-Each operation lasts between one to two hours and is performed, in hospital, under a general anaesthetic.
+The most common way is to remove the uterus through a cut in the lower abdomen, the second, less common way is to remove the uterus only through a cut in the top of the vagina, the top of the vagina is then stitched.
+Each operation lasts between 45 minutes to two hours and is performed, in the hospital, under a general anaesthetic.

-It is what is termed ‘elective surgery’ this means that in most cases it is a choice that a woman has rather than an emergency procedure.
+Usually, a hysterectomy is ‘elective surgery’ this means that in most cases it is a choice that a woman has rather than an emergency procedure.
 It is rarely performed for reasons of saving life, although there are a number of instances where it might be necessary for this reason.

-The majority of hysterectomies are performed when a woman is aged between 40 – 50, however many do occur before and after this age group.
-Women who have a hysterectomy that removes their ovaries, as well as other organs, will go through the menopause immediately (if they haven’t already) following the operation regardless of their age, this is known as a surgical menopause.
-Women who have a hysterectomy that leaves one or both of their ovaries intact have a 50% chance of going through the menopause within five years of their operation, again regardless of their age.
+The majority of hysterectomies are performed between the ages of 40 – 50, however many do occur before and after this age group.
+Women who have a hysterectomy that removes their ovaries, as well as other organs, will go through menopause immediately (if they haven’t already) following the operation regardless of their age, this is known as surgical menopause.
+Women who have a hysterectomy that leaves one or both of their ovaries intact have a 50% chance of going through menopause within five years of their operation, again regardless of their age.